 - Hypopituitarism: decreased secretion of anterior pituitary hormones and compression of pituitary stalk.

-See also separate article on Pituitary Function Tests.
+See also separate Pituitary Function Tests article.

 - Blood glucose; serum phosphate, urinary calcium and serum triglycerides may also be raised.